Email blogs and newsletters

 For now, because the community is good, I attempt to dabble in Substack despite my vexation over its walled garden.
 Let us see how long that lasts.

 Substack has been criticized for hosting Nazis and there has been a small moral panic about that.
-I do not like Nazism, and yet, I do not care about this panic.
+I oppose Nazism, and yet, I do not participate in this panic.
 Here are reasons:

 - Many of the paywall-supporting platforms here could also be easily used by Nazis.
 Substack is not special in that regard; it is just the one that went viral thanks to a mild branding difference.

-- Even if Substack were distinguished, I would still not care.
+- Even if Substack were substantively distinguished, I would still not care.
 The decade-long experiment in trying to win alt-right hearts and minds by deplatforming them seems to have been counter-productive.
-Empirically, silencing opponents has in fact strengthened them.
+Silencing opponents has, empirically, strengthened them.
 I suggest a different approach might be more effective at persuading them to change their minds.

-There is of course more nuance to be wrung from this issue if you want to spend time thinking about it.
-My favourite take is due to Ken White.
-But as someone with essentially no leverage, I choose to spend my performative care on other things than yet another platforming dispute.
+All of which is to say, I do not think that attacking a platform for hosting nazis is effective way to diminish nazism.
+There is of course more nuance to be wrung from this issue if you want to spend time thinking about it.1 I choose to spend both my performative care and my actual care on better things than yet another platforming dispute in a decade of interminable platforming disputes.

 4 Beehiiv